Vehrik/FarOut/Characters/3-Traits.md

     drained by -2.
 Reapplying Core Boost from the same source only refreshes the duration as opposed to adding to the Boost.

-    Multiple sources of Core Boost do add together, but they cannot be Boosted to have a Core that's greater than +5.
+    Multiple sources of Core Boost do add together, but a single Core cannot not receive more than +5 Boost at a time.

 ### CONCEALMENT (~)
 #### COST: 1 Splice Points